UdyWeber/data_structures_studies/learning_examples/sorting_algorithms/notes.md

     - Merging them together: O(n) because we have to iterate over all the elements and sort them into a new list
   - So the final big O for merge sort would be O(n log n) which is way more efficient than the previous ones, that were O(n^2)

+# Quick Sort
+  ## Big O
+  - The pivot function will be O(n) because we have to iterate over the entire list
+  - The quick sort algorithm is O(n log n) only in the best case scenario in the average case it would end up as O(n^2) when we already have sorted data